Home / Blog / Introduction to Blockchain Technology: What Blockchain Is and Why You Should Start Your Own Blockchain Project

 Blockchain technology explained

-In simple words, a blockchain is a database that records and stores information in blocks.
+Simply put, a blockchain is a database that records and stores information in blocks.
 Each block is encrypted or hashed and has its unique nonce.
 A nonce is an abbreviation for “number only used once.”
 The blocks are unchangeable; thus, data stored in a blockchain is well-protected.

 A block has limited capacity; once it is full, its content is carved in a digital stone – it never changes – and links to the previous one through a chain.